<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<guid isPermaLink="true">https://textiletoday.com.bd/textile-exchange-releases-new-polyester-lca-with-asia-data</guid>
+<guid isPermaLink="true">https://textiletoday.com.bd/the-mmf-opportunity-bangladesh-can-no-longer-ignore</guid>

 <description>